devcontainers/ci/docs/azure-devops-task.md

-# DevcontainersCi
+# Dev Container Build and Run Task

-DevcontainersCi is an Azure DevOps task aimed at making it easier to re-use a [Visual Studio Code dev container](https://code.visualstudio.com/) in an Azure DevOps pipeline.
+The Dev Container Build and Run Azure DevOps task aimed at making it easier to re-use a [Dev Container](https://containers.dev) in an Azure DevOps pipeline.
+It supports both using a Dev Container to run commands for CI, testing, and more along with pre-building Dev Container image.
+Dev Container image building supports [Dev Container Features](https://containers.dev/implementors/features/#devcontainer-json-properties) and automatically places Dev Container [metadata on an image](https://containers.dev/implementors/spec/#image-metadata) label for simplified use.

 ## Getting Started